-Research from the Center for Democracy in Higher Education has shown that three keys to creating a generation of engaged citizens are fostering civic discourse, increasing social connectivity, and teaching the skills of democracy.
+Research from the Institute for Democracy in Higher Education has shown that three keys to creating a generation of engaged citizens are fostering civic discourse, increasing social connectivity, and teaching the skills of democracy.
 All of these are hallmarks of the Essential Partners vision for the dialogic campus.

 Students in dialogic classrooms routinely report greater content retention than students in similar classes, as well as more investment in the course as a whole.
 Both outcomes are generated by fostering curiosity through personal connections to the topics of the course.